dathanb/mars-clock/journal.md

 In a React+Redux context, the way to transit the date from my Timer to other components is to dispath an action.
 So let's define an action.

+## 2019-08-05

+OK, I have some preliminary calculations displaying.

+I'm kind of thinking that instead of a file full of a bunch of functions that you have to call correctly, I should maybe have a MarsCalendar class, and you can get various things from it, like ∆J2000, MTC, etc. And it can do all the debug logging when we call its methods to do calculations or display.
+So now seems like a good time to refactor in that direction.

+Also, I'm about at the point where a greater understanding of the actual equations is going to become really handy, so I think I need to start developing with a few things open -- my editor, to make progress on the calculations; a pad and paper, for taking notes; the mars clock, for reference; the Allison paper, for reading; and the worked equations site, for understanding the Allison paper.

+I think I'll pick that up tomorrow.